What "IBBFA Certified" Means — And Why It Matters

 CEC Recognition: What It Means for Your Career

-When we say IBBFA is "recognized by ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive," we mean that each of these organizations independently reviewed the CBI curriculum and approved it for continuing education credits:
+When IBBFA is described as "recognized by ACE, NASM, AFAA, ISSA, CanFitPro, NPCP, and AUSactive," it means each of these organizations independently reviewed the CBI curriculum and approved it for continuing education credits:

 This is not just a marketing claim.
 Each organization maintains its own review process for approving continuing education providers.
-Seven organizations independently verified that the IBBFA curriculum meets their educational standards.
+Seven organizations independently verified that the IBBFA curriculum meets their educational standards — more than any other barre-specific credential we're aware of.
 For more on what this means and how it compares to other programs, see Is Barre Certification Accredited?

 Who Founded IBBFA and Why

-IBBFA was established in 2008 to address a gap in the fitness certification landscape: there was no dedicated credentialing authority for barre fitness instruction.
-Personal training certifications (ACE-CPT, NASM-CPT) covered general fitness but didn't address barre-specific methodology, and franchise training programs only qualified instructors for that specific franchise's methods.
+IBBFA was established in 2008 to address a gap in the fitness certification landscape: there was no dedicated foundation credential for barre fitness instruction.
+Personal training certifications (ACE-CPT, NASM-CPT) covered general fitness but didn't address barre-specific methodology, and method certifications only qualified instructors for the specific franchise's or brand's approach to barre.
+There was no independent body certifying that an instructor could teach barre safely, regardless of method.

-Since 2008, IBBFA has certified over 7,000 instructors across more than 40 countries, making it the longest-operating dedicated barre credentialing body in the world.
+Since 2008, IBBFA has certified over 7,000 instructors across more than 40 countries, making it the longest-operating dedicated barre credentialing body that we're aware of.
 The organization develops and maintains certification standards, administers examinations, operates the instructor directory and verification registry, and manages CEC relationships with seven major fitness organizations.
+Read the complete IBBFA Certification Guide for more →

 Ready to Become IBBFA Certified?